 Psychological theories and research on conspiracy beliefs may profit from a higher level of formalization that allows for the derivation of precise predictions (see, e.g., Oberauer & Lewandowsky, 2019).
 For example, especially in the context of our reflection manipulation, we encouraged participants to reason about potential explanations for their worry topics, with conspiracies being one of the many types of candidate explanations.
 Specifically, participants were asked to reason about potential causes, weight evidence, and evaluate the plausibility of several more or less likely explanations.
 In this regard, we see great potential for synergies between the literature on conspiracy beliefs and work from cognitive psychology on causality, reasoning under uncertainty, and explanations (e.g., Douven & Mirabile, 2018; Gerstenberg, 2022; Over & Cruz, 2018; Sebben & Ullrich, 2021).
 This work may prove useful to, for example, better understand and formalize the effects of reflection on conspiracy beliefs and the boundary conditions of these effects.

-Lastly, it is important to consider the possibility of an effect in the reversed causal direction: Conspiracy beliefs might also lead to increased levels of brooding.
+Lastly, the preregistered experiment focused on the effect of brooding on conspiracy beliefs.
+Future research should also consider the possibility of an effect in the reversed causal direction: Conspiracy beliefs might lead to increased levels of brooding.
 Conspiracy beliefs are inherently negative in content and provide a lot of additional content that one can brood about.
 Relatedly, longitudinal research has found initial evidence that conspiracy beliefs are under some circumstances followed by increases in uncertainty- and fear-related states: In one out of two studies, increases in conspiracy beliefs predicted increases in anxiety, uncertainty aversion, and existential threat (Liekefett et al., 2021).
 Another study using two measurements found that COVID-19 conspiracy beliefs predicted higher levels of anxiety one month later (Leibovitz et al., 2021).
 Apparently, conspiracy beliefs may hold the potential to reinforce negative cognitive-affective experiences – a finding that could extend to brooding.

 Conclusion

 This Registered Report investigated the role of two subtypes of rumination in the formation of conspiracy beliefs: brooding and reflection.
 Results of a repeated-measures within-person experiment revealed that participants who brooded over a societal topic that caused them concern reported a significantly smaller decrease in conspiracy beliefs from T1 to T2 than participants in the control group.
 This finding supports the idea that brooding enables or causes conspiracy beliefs.
 However, a combination of minimum effect and equivalence tests could neither confirm nor reject the hypothesis that this effect exceeds our proposed smallest effect size of interest (d = 0.20).
 We call for further research and discussion about meaningful smallest effect sizes of interest in the conspiracy belief literature.

+Acknowledgements

+We would like to thank Nora Denner, Dominik Leiner, and the SoSci Panel for their invaluable support with our data collection.
+We would also like to thank the whole PCI RR community, especially Chris Chambers, Daniel Toribio-Flórez, and Matt Williams for their thoughtful and constructive feedback.

 References